biosustain/dsp_nextflow_training/_sources/course_information/Instructions.md

 If you want to do it manually go to [course website](https://github.com/biosustain/dsp_nextflow_training)

 Click on button **Code** and click on the Codespaces tab.
 There click on **Create codespace**.
-Now your Nextflow environment will be built following the instructions in devcontainer.json file (i.e. installing Ubuntu, Docker, VSCode with Docker extension) with additional customization added in the Dockerfile (i.e, installing java and Docker dependencies).
+Now your Nextflow environment will be built following the instructions in devcontainer.json file (i.e. installing Ubuntu, Docker, and VSCode with needed extensions) with additional customization added in the Dockerfile (i.e, installing java and Nextflow).

 To learn more about Github codespaces go [here](https://github.com/features/codespaces)

 >Please remember to delete your Codespace by the end of the class so that you do not consume your free Github codespace credits!
-If you do not delete it it will be deleted automatically days after your created.
+If you do not delete your codespaces they will be deleted automatically days after your created.

 ## Initial checks
 Now, Nextflow should be ready to run in your GitHub Codespace environment!
 Let's check that you have a fully functional environment with Nextflow, java and Docker properly installed